victorb/autochecker/readme.md

 # autochecker

-autochecker helps you test your JavaScript modules in many different versions of NodeJS, rapidly and without thinking about it.
+autochecker tests your libraries in many different versions of NodeJS, Ruby, Java and many other languages.

+Created to make it easier and effortless to make sure your library works in many versions of a language runtime.

 Works well with CI as well! ([See some example output](https://github.com/VictorBjelkholm/ruby-autochecker-example/))

+(Works out of the box with NodeJS projects right now, more in the future!)

 <p align="center">
   <img src="./demo.gif" alt="Demonstration of functionality">